Coal Towns in Virginia

-However, most mines were on the Appalachian Plateau, and the supply of local labor was insufficient in the isolated mountain counties.
-There, the companies would bring in entire trainloads of workers and house them in newly-constructed company towns.
+Most coal mines were on the Appalachian Plateau, and the supply of part-time local labor was insufficient in the isolated mountain counties.
+Coal companies brought in entire trainloads of workers and housed them in newly-constructed company towns.

 Ethnic and racial groups tossed together by the coal companies struggled to establish new social norms in the new communities.
 In the "instant" coal and logging camps, there was very little time for adjusting to the social stresses and dislocations.
 Not surprisingly, the cultural diversity from new immigrants was not always welcomed by other immigrants or the local population - especially when coal companies imported blacks from further south.